 Co-op Cycles DRT 4.1 Fat Bike – Review

-Fat bikes are characterized by their over-sized ‘fat’ tires, designed to make cycling possible on any terrain.
+Fat tire bikes are characterized by their over-sized tire size, designed to make cycling possible on any terrain.
 Over the past few years, they have gained popularity amongst cyclists looking to venture into snowy or sandy environments.
 In wet weather, fat bikes will easily roll through thick mud that other mountain bikes would get stuck in.

-Since the Co-op Cycles found their way into the competitive bike industry three years ago, their bikes have been selling out quickly.
+Since the Co-op Cycles found their way into the competitive bike industry in 2017, their bikes have been selling out quickly.
 REI, who owns and manufactures the Co-op bicycles, noticed a reasonable gap in the market – which they filled rather fast.
-Their goal has been to provide good-quality bikes that are durable, versatile, and most importantly – easy to choose for both b2eginners and experienced cyclists alike.
+Their goal has been to provide good-quality bikes that are durable, versatile, and most importantly – easy to choose for both beginners and experienced cyclists alike.

 Co-op bikes are also preferred by the wide variety of set-ups, sizes, and unisex frames that fit all riders!

 Let us introduce the Co-op Cycles’ first fat bike – the DRT 4.1

 Belonging to the DRT-series, you can count on the bike to have most likely the best value in its price category!

 Whether you are looking for a comfortable and fun all-year-rounder bike that can go through any terrain with ease – you should consider getting a fat bike!
 Yes, riding a fat bike on the paved roads has gotten a lot of mixed attention in the biking industry lately, but who cares – right?
 Fatbikes are originally designed to be ridden on soft surfaces such as the sand, snow, and mud – where a regular mountain bike would struggle to find a stable line.
 Due to its humongous tires and wide wheels, it is a perfect bike to tow a bike trailer as well.